 DO check with your local dealer to find out if your vehicle is covered by warranty or recall if a problem occurs with your vehicle’s OBD-II system.
 Expensive emission components could be covered under warranty for up to 8 yrs or 80,000 miles, whichever occurs first.

 DO get your annual emission test early.
-Remember, the test is valid for 90 days.
+Remember, the test is valid for 90 days on renewals and private party transactions.
 If the emission test finds a problem with your vehicle, you will have some time to take care of the problem before your registration expires.

 DON’T drive your vehicle if the “Check Engine” or “Service Engine Soon” light is flashing.
 A flashing light means that a problem exists that may cause damage to expensive emission control systems.
 So, get your vehicle to a repair facility immediately.
 A ruined catalytic converter can cost thousands of dollars to replace.